Eclypses/mte-relay-server/README.md

 ### Quick Start Guide

 - Configure `mte-relay-config.yaml` file
 - Update the `.npmrc` file with your auth token.
-This can be found in the Eclypses Developer Portal.
+This can be found in the [Eclypses Developer's Portal](https://developers.eclypses.com).
 - Install your MTE library package.
-This can be found in the Eclypses Developer Portal.
+This can be found in the [Eclypses Developer's Portal](https://developers.eclypses.com).
   - Example: `npm i mte@npm:@eclypses/my-mte-library`
 - Run locally with `npm run start`